 If you are experiencing sleep problems, learn these 10 simple rules we have devised for you:

 - Stop all caffeinated and alcoholic beverages.
-You may resume at slower pace after treatment.
+You may resume at a slower pace after treatment.

 - Avoid processed foods and any artificial or natural flavors before bedtime.